universal-ctags/ctags/docs/optlib.rst

 	start position of the whole regex pattern).
 You do not need to add it for the multi-table ``--_mtable-regex-<LANG>``.

 ..
-Q: isn't the above restriction really a bug?
+TODO: Q: isn't the above restriction really a bug?
 I think it is.
 I should fix it.
+   Q to @masatake-san: Do you mean that {mgroup=0} can be omitted?

 ``{_advanceTo=N[start|end]}``